DennisSuitters/AuroraCMS/README.md

 - Client Proofs and Commenting.
 - Easy Theme Selector.
   - Themes are built in such a way that changes in Administration are carried over to other themes.
 However, this will also depend on the features built into the theme selected.
-- Front End Theme Engine using HTML Style Markup, the use of any CSS or Javascript Framework.
+- Front End Theme Engine using HTML Style Markup, the use of any CSS or JavaScript Framework.
 - Administration uses jQuery, Modified Bootstrap, iCONS, and other jQuery Addons.
 - Activity Fingerprint Analysis Logs of Previous Content Changes with Undo, and who made the changes.
 Examine Content Inputs with Draggable Popover with Undoing.
 - Suggestions Editor to allow Administrators and Content Editor to make Editing Suggestions with Reasons, and Click Adding of Suggestions.